 - Subjective Color: He didn't just paint what he saw; he painted what he felt.
 Skies could be yellow, hair orange, shadows blue – color became a primary vehicle for emotional expression, independent of naturalistic representation.
 This paved the way for movements like Fauvism.

+- Drawing: Strong, expressive lines are fundamental, both in his drawings (especially reed pen works) and underlying his paintings.
 While famed for his paintings, Van Gogh was also a prolific and masterful draughtsman.
-He produced over 1,100 drawings and sketches throughout his career.
+He produced over 1,100 drawings and sketches throughout his career, using materials like pencil, charcoal, chalk, and ink (especially reed pen).
 Drawing was fundamental to his practice:

 - Reed Pen Technique: Especially in Arles and Saint-Rémy, he developed a distinctive style using cut reed pens.
 These created strong, variable lines – dots, dashes, swirls – that mirrored the energy of his brushwork.